An intensive 8-month remote part-time paid fellowship to develop the next generation of built-environment resilience champions

 1st RNAF class begins June 2026 See qualifications to apply

-The 2026-27 RNAF program seeks US-based candidates who are citizens or legal residents, early career (preferably age 25-45), with a college or vocational degree minimum, and exposure to building design, construction, operations or maintenance.
+The 2026-27 RNAF program seeks US-based candidates who are US citizens or residents, early-mid career (5-20yrs experience), with a college or vocational degree minimum, and exposure to building design, construction, operations or maintenance.

 Personal experience with building damages/disasters is a plus.